Discusses the misrepresentations of Should you believe in the Trinity?

 teaching regarding the nature of God; it was, on the contrary, a deviation from this teaching.”

-… was changed, by the Church of Rome, into the incomprehensible dogma of the trinity.
-Many of the pagan
+the first Christians … was changed, by the Church of Rome, into the incomprehensible dogma of the trinity.
+Many of

 A Dictionary of Religious Knowledge notes that many say that the Trinity “is a corruption borrowed from the